brleony/project3/README.md

 Main Django project.

 ### Orders
-Application for displaying the menu and adding items to the shopping cart.
+Application for displaying the menu, adding items to the shopping cart, placing an order, and viewing past order details.
 In `models.py` it has the models for the menu, items in the cart and ordered items.
 Folder `templates` has a template for the menu and for the shopping cart.